carlosperate/ArduinoCore-microbit/README.md

 - [x] `available()`
 - [x] `read()`
 - [x] `setClock()`

+I2C peripheral mode is currently out of scope:
 - [N/A] `onReceive()`
 - [N/A] `onRequest()`

+Extra Wire methods, not available in all Arduino cores, also out of scope:
 - [N/A] `setWireTimeout()`
 - [N/A] `clearWireTimeoutFlag()`
 - [N/A] `getWireTimeoutFlag()`